huandzh/django-mongom2m/README.md

 Django MongoDB ManyToManyField Implementation
 =============================================

-Created in 2012 by Kenneth Falck, Modified/Extended by Merchant Atlas Inc. 2013
+Created in 2012 by Kenneth Falck, Modified/Extended by:
+* Merchant Atlas Inc. 2013

 Released under the standard BSD License (see below).